 This point can get a bit complicated.
 For example, if you assess the company’s risks around regulatory reporting and find that you can’t easily file accurate reports on time—you need to improve internal business processes to gather accurate information and file that report.
 There aren’t too many ways to interpret that task.

 On the other hand, many compliance risks are more about the company’s ability to do something to a satisfactory level.
 That’s a much more grey area.
 For example, the FCPA requires companies to have internal controls “sufficient to provide reasonable assurance” that company money isn’t going to bribe foreign government officials.
 Exactly how sufficient and reasonable should those assurances be?
 The law doesn’t say.

 A company could impose draconian controls for ironclad assurance and lower your risk to zero.
-That’s too much compliance.
+That’s too much compliance and too much risk control.
 It would slow your business to a crawl and drive employees crazy.
 Or you could impose minimal controls and hope regulators never notice.
 That’s too little compliance—and will come back to haunt you if regulators do knock on your door someday.